UoMResearchIT/matlab-novice/episodes/07-func.md

 The function should have the following inputs:

-- `per_day_mean` - A 1D array with the average inflamation per day already loaded (you'll have to load the data and compute per_day_mean before calling the function).
+- `per_day_mean` - A 1D array with the average inflammation per day already loaded (you'll have to load the data and compute per_day_mean before calling the function).

-- `pataient_data` - A 1D array with the data for the patient of interest only.
+- `patient_data` - A 1D array with the data for the patient of interest only.

 - `patient_reference` - A string that will be used to identify the patient on the plot, and also as a file name (you should add the extension `png` in your function).